 Here the Total Distance to be covered is the sum of the lengths of the trains and relative Speed is the difference of the Speeds (since they are moving in the opposite direction).

-Train A which is 125 m long is traveling at 108 km/hr.
-On a parallel track, a 180 m long Train B is traveling at 72 km/hr, in the same direction.
-In Train B, a passenger is walking towards the rear end of the train at a Speed of 9 km/hr.
+Train A which is 125 m long is travelling at 108 km/hr.
+On a parallel track, a 180 m long Train B is travelling at 72 km/hr, in the same direction.
+In Train B, a passenger is walking towards the rear end of the train at a speed of 9 km/hr.
 In how many seconds will Train A completely cross the passenger in Train B?